VolhaP87/Stroke_Prediction_Analysis/README.md

 The class imbalance in the training and test set was then found and SMOTE-NC class was used in order to improve the models' performance on the minority class.
 SMOTE-NC was applied because the dataset contained both categorical and numerical features.

-Since the World Health Organization really cares about avoiding 'false negatives' more than avoiding 'false positives' (it is a crime to say that a person will not have a stroke, and then he/she will develop it, than predict that the person will have a stroke and he/she will not actually have it), higher recall score and lower number of false negatives will be the metrics the ML models will be evaluated upon.
-The model with the highest recall will be chosen for the prediction.
+Since the World Health Organization really cares about avoiding 'false negatives' more than avoiding 'false positives' (it is a crime to say that a person will not have a stroke, and then he/she will develop it, than predict that the person will have a stroke and he/she will not actually have it), higher recall score and lower number of false negatives were the metrics the ML models were evaluated upon.
+The model with the highest recall was chosen for the prediction.

-Different machine learning algorithms will be built in the following way:
+Different machine learning algorithms were built in the following way:
-- the baseline model will be build and evaluated;
+- the baseline model was build and evaluated;
-- one or more hyperparameters will be tuned to find if the model will perform any better;
+- one or more hyperparameters were tuned to find if the model could perform any better;
-- the optimized model will be run and checked for any improvements in the performance;
+- the optimized model was run and checked for any improvements in the performance;
-- the model with the highest recall score for each algorithm type will be chosen for further analysis.
+- the model with the highest recall score for each algorithm type was chosen for further analysis.

 #### Logistic Regression Models
 The logistic regression baseline model with default parameters had recall of 74%, meaning that if a person belongs to class 1 (having a stroke), there is about 74% chance that the model will correctly label this person as class 1.
 The number of false negatives was equal to 16.
 The accuracy of the model constituted 73%, meaning that the model correctly identifies if a person will have a stroke about 73% of the time.